 The everyday person would more commonly go with a Deep Tissue Massage.
 Typically a Deep Tissue massage is used on a broad area of the body and is commonly used when someone works in a physically stressful job, or even over time, from bad posture (commonly found in desk or driving based jobs).

 Over a number of sessions the stressed tissue (also known as scar tissue) is broken down using a variety of massage techniques.
-Treatments can be quite intense, even uncomfortable at times but the end product is well worth the discomfort.
-We use a variety of techniques including Myofascial Release (the release of scar tissue from broad areas of the body), Trigger Point Therapy (release of scar tissue from localised areas) & METs, (Muscle Energy Techniques, a form of assisted stretching).
+Treatments need to be vigorous, but the end product is well worth any slight discomfort.
+We use a variety of techniques including Myofascial Release (the release of connective tissue from broader areas of the body), Trigger Point Therapy (release of scar tissue from localised areas) & METs, (Muscle Energy Techniques, a form of assisted stretching).
 All of these are techniques used to trick the brain into releasing tight muscles.
 The benefits will be felt after the first session and over a number of sessions the stress or “knots” in the muscle tissue should be broken down completely.